AfiyaAyman/AfiyaAyman.github.io/_pages/about.md

 My current research focuses on applying neural networks and machine learning to restructure the operational planning of regional transportation authorities to be more energy-efficient and environmentally friendly.
 The combination of computational methods and domain expertise can profoundly impact society, and I am committed to making a positive contribution through my work.

-When I have free time, I find pleasure in indulging in a variety of activities.
-I am an avid reader of books, with a particular interest in fiction.
-I also enjoy traveling to new places and taking walks to explore the outdoors.
-In addition, I like to watch TV series and movies that challenge me intellectually and offer food for thought.
-Thank you for taking the time to read a little bit about me!
+In my free time, I enjoy various activities such as reading books, traveling, taking walks and watching TV series and movies.
+I have a particular interest in fiction books and I like to explore new places outdoors.
+I also prefer intellectually stimulating TV series and movies.
+Thanks for taking the time to learn a bit about me!
 ### Interests

+* Automated Machine Learning
 * Data Science
-* Machine Learning
-* Cyber Security